CeamanCollins/pands-weekly-tasks/README.md

 Script to add two input numbers and return the sum in euro.

+### Week 3: accounts.py

+Script to obscure all but the last four digits of an input number.

 # Setup

 1. Click the green Code button at the top right of this section.